Clothing: preventing strangulation and suffocation

 There are simple things you can do to keep your child safe from strangulation and suffocation around baby equipment like dummies and bottles:

 - Don’t use anything to keep a dummy in your young baby’s mouth.
-If she can’t spit it out when she wants to, she could be at risk of suffocation.
+If your baby can’t spit out the dummy when they want to, they could be at risk of suffocation.

 - Don’t use ribbons, strings or chains to attach a dummy to your child.
-These things could strangle him.
+These things could strangle your child.

-- Hold your baby and stay with her while she drinks from a bottle.
-Don’t prop the bottle in her mouth, because she won’t be able to spit it out if she can’t breathe.
+- Hold your baby while they drink from a bottle.
+Don’t prop the bottle in your child’s mouth, because they won’t be able to spit out the bottle if they can’t breathe.

 Prams, strollers and child restraints can also be strangulation and suffocation risks.
 Here’s how to avoid risks:

-- Use a five-point harness to strap your baby firmly into a bouncinette or car restraint.
-This will help prevent the risk of your child slipping down and getting straps tangled around her neck.
+- Use a five-point harness to strap your baby firmly into a bouncinette or car seat.
+This will help prevent the risk of your child slipping down and getting straps tangled around their neck.

 Bedrooms: preventing strangulation and suffocation